XPRNetwork/grant-framework/applications/fundle.md

 ### Milestones

+Protocol solidity --> typescript we wrote it ourselves in solidity

+integration proton blockchain into application

 > Below is an **example roadmap**.
 In the descriptions, it should be clear how your project is related to the Proton Blockchain ecosystem.
 We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.

 > For each milestone make sure to include detailed specification of your software.
 Include the amount of funding requested per milestone, as well as the number of full-time employees working on each milestone.
 This information should be included in the milestone deliverables.